AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ## When to use //go:noescape

 You only need this directive if you are writing a low-level function in assembly (or maybe C).
 If you do use it then you better ensure that the function's parameters do **not** escape.

+# //go:uintptrescapes

+This directive is, in a way, the antithesis of `//go:noescape`.
+The Go compiler assumes that pointers (and other "reference" types) escape to the heap if they are passed to a function which is not written in Go.  `//go:noescape` tells the compiler that the parameters do not need to be on the heap.

+In contrast, the `uintptr` type is **not** a "reference" type so the Go compiler assumes any parameters of that type do not escape to the heap.  `//go:uintptrescapes` tells the compiler that any `uintptr` parameters should be placed on the heap.

+## When to use //go:uintptrescapes

+Use this directive if you call a function written in assembly (or C) that takes `uintptr` parameters and the values are somehow used after the function returns (so need to be on the heap).

+# //go:nosplit

+You are probably aware that every goroutine has a stack.
+The stack starts off small, but can grow virtually without limit.
+The way it grows is that at the start of every function there is a bit of code (called the preamble) that checks if the stack needs to be expanded (ie, if the function's required memory, or "stack frame", would cause the current stack size to be exceeded).

+The `//go:nosplit` turns off this preamble.
+But it is clever enough to do so safely.
+Read on to find out how!

+## Stack Resizing and the Red Zone

+Originally in Go, when the stack needed to be expanded a new block of stack was added (in a sort of linked list).
+That is, the stack, which was just one block, was "split" in two.
+Due to different issues the way the Go stack grows was changed.
+Now, a new bigger block is allocated on the heap and the old stack is copied into it.
+So **nosplit** is a bit of a misnomer since the stack is never _split_.

+The first thing to know about Go stacks is that the runtime always keeps a little bit of empty space above the part of the stack that is in use.
+This is called the **red zone**.
+The size of the red zone is about 700 bytes, but can vary between releases and for other reasons.

+The red zone is needed for a few reasons: to allow the runtime a bit of space to handle interrupts.
+More relevant is that it can also be used by Go functions (typically low-level standard library functions).
+If a function is preceded by the `//go:nosplit` directive it does not get a preamble, which means the goroutine's stack cannot be expanded.
+Consequently, there are some restrictions on the size of its stack frame.

+In the best case the stack frame size can be up to the size of the red zone, but if the function calls, or is called by other function(s) that also use `//go:nosplit` then the allowed frame size is commensurately reduced.

+By analysing the call trees of all functions that use the `//go:nosplit` directive the compiler can determine if the red zone would be exceeded at compile time.
+If you add the `//go:nosplit` directive to a function which would cause the red zone to be exceeded the compiler will give you an error.

+## Goroutine Preemption

+A slight detour is required here because the function preamble was also, in the past, involved in go-routine scheduling.

+If there are more goroutines in a running Go program than there are (unblocked) threads allocated to the programs (as determined by GOMAXPROCS) then the Go runtime has to schedule the goroutines onto the available threads.

+Up until Go 1.14 this scheduling was "co-operative" and only done at certain places in the code, one of which was in the function preamble.
+In this system a goroutine that avoided (deliberately or by accident) any of the "co-operative" scheduling points could hog a thread, which could have nasty consequences for the runtime, especially garbage collection.

+Using the `//go:nosplit` directive allowed a goroutine to avoid the function call "co-operative" scheduling point.

+Due to some amazing work of the Go Authors, goroutines are preemptively scheduled (since Go 1.14?).
+There is no longer any way a goroutine can prevent itself from being descheduled.

+## When to use //go:nosplit

+The `//go:nosplit` directive is used quite a bit by low-level standard library functions.
+Apart from its performance advantage, this directive is essential for some runtime functions that deal with memory allocation, since resizing the stack requires (re)allocation and this could lead to infinite recursion.

+This should not be a consideration for any functions you write.
+The only advantage to using `//go:nosplit` would be to eliminate the preamble making the functions slightly smaller and faster.

+In the past the directive was also used to prevent the goroutine from being "descheduled" on entry to the function.
+This no longer works since goroutines are preemptively scheduled.
+{: .notice--warning}

 # //go:norace